wp-plugins/thinglink/readme.txt

 Tested up to: 3.0.1
 Stable tag: 1.0.2

-ThingLink, a provider of image interaction tools, changes how people interact with photos by transforming them into a navigational surface for search, commerce, and social connection.

 This plugin provides a very simple way to add the Thinglink script to your whole website.

 == Description ==